asizikov/asizikov.github.io/content/blog/2016-01-10-full-stack-ci-for-free.md

 As an example I'm going to use my pet project: [AsyncSuffix][AsyncSuffixGitHub] plugin for ReSharper.
 The reason is that the way you pack and publish R# extensions is slightly different from the regular NuGet package.
 I actually faced some limitations of NuGet.exe and AppVeyor.

 ## GitHub
-Git and GitHub both are kind of industry standard for open source software development nowadays.
+Git and GitHub both are kind of an industry standard for open source software development nowadays.

-I'm using slightly modified version of git flow for my project.
+I'm using a slightly modified version of git flow for my project.
 I have two mandatory branches `master` and `develop`.
 `Master` branch contains released code marked with tags. `Develop` branch is for stable pre-release code.
 These two branches are configured [as protected][ProtectedBranches], so code can never be merged unless [CI server reports the successful build][ProtectedMerge].
-This allows me to publish stable and pre release packages automatically.
+This allows me to publish stable and pre-release packages automatically.

 The development is taking place in feature branches.
 The build triggered from the feature branch will create an alpha package and publish it to separate NuGet feed provided by AppVeyor.